Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Recurrence time and eigenvalues of the survival operator

 \section{Recurrence time and eigenvalues of the survival operator}

-In this section, we present further details on how the $\overline{n}$ is given by the number of eigenvalues of the survival operator.
-In the Letter, the theoretical Eq. (\ref{eq09}) gives a perfect match with the numerical $\overline{n}$, as shown in Figs. \ref{fig1}(b,d).
-In Fig. \ref{figsub1}, we plot the exact distribution of the eigenvalues of the survival operator for specific sampling times $\tau$.
-This offers a more visible presentation of how the recurrence time is connected to the eigenvalues $\xi$.
+In this section, we present further details on how $\overline{n}$ is given by the number of eigenvalues of the survival operator.
+In the main text, the theoretical Eq.
+(15) gives a perfect match with the numerical $\overline{n}$, as shown in Figs. 2(b,d) in the main text.
+In Fig. \ref{figsub1}, we plot the exact locations of the eigenvalues of the survival operator for specific sampling times $\tau$ for the four-spin model described in the main text.
+This offers a more graphic presentation of how the recurrence time is connected to the eigenvalues $\xi$.
 Specifically, we plot the eigenvalues $\xi$s for different values of $\tau$ for the four-spin Heisenberg spin chain.
-This model was defined in the preliminary in the Letter.
-When $\tau = 0.6$, there are 15 $\xi$s inside the unit disk.
-Using Eq. (\ref{eq09}), we find $\overline{n} = 15/8$, consistent with the numerical simulation in Fig. \ref{figsub1} (d).
+This model was defined in the preliminary in the main text.
+When $\tau = 0.6$, there are 15 $\xi$s inside the unit circle.
+Using Eq.
+(15), we find $\overline{n} = 15/8$, consistent with the numerical simulation in Fig. \ref{figsub1}(D).
 In fact, for any $\tau$ where $ \overline{n} =15/8$, 15 $\xi$s are found inside the unit circle.
-When $\tau \simeq 2.22$, the $\overline{n}$ jumps to $13/8$.
-Now, the number of $\xi$ inside the unit circle is 13, as shown in Fig. \ref{figsub1} (b).
-Similarly, for $\tau \simeq 3.333$, there are 14 $\xi$s inside the unit circle and $\overline{n} = 7/4$.
+When $\tau$ is at the resonance near 2.22, the $\overline{n}$ jumps to $13/8$.
+Now, the number of $\xi$ inside the unit circle is 13, as shown in Fig. \ref{figsub1}(B).
+Similarly, for $\tau$ at the resonance at 10/3, there are 14 $\xi$s inside the unit circle and $\overline{n} = 7/4$.